tristanbettany/WaysOfWorking/README.md

 This is a collection of ideas and advice which exists to detail the most ideal and realistic ways of working in a small web development team and may or may not align to your ideas.
-The information should be relevant irrespective of your chose workflow (agile/waterfall, etc).
+The information should be relevant irrespective of your chosen workflow (agile/waterfall, etc).

 The purpose of this is purley because following publicly produced standards are a great idea on paper but in practise they either dont work in their entirity or they dont cover anything other than code syntax.